raitonoberu/sptlrx/README.md

 ## Features

-- Compatible with Spotify, MPD, Mopidy and MPRIS.
+- Compatible with Spotify, MPD, Mopidy, MPRIS and browsers.
 - Works well with long lines & Unicode characters.
 - Easy to customize.
 - Allows piping to stdout.